-7 Essential Winterization Tips for Homeowners as Colder Weather Approaches
+Colorado Winterization for Homeowners as Colder Weather Approaches – Winterizing

 As summer transitions into fall and winter is quickly upon us in Denver and the Front Range, we start to feel the chill in the air and look forward to the beautiful winter season.
 For some of us, that means taking advantage of the winter activities and for others, it’s staying inside and enjoying the views from the comfort of our homes.

 In order to keep our homes warm and cozy for the season, it is important to remember to winterize for the season.
-By completing a few simple tasks, you can not only save money but keep your home in great condition for years to come.
+By completing a few simple tasks to winterize your home, you can not only save money but keep your home in great condition for years to come.

-Here are the 7 essentials to winterizing your home for the season:
+Here are the 7 essentials to winterizing your Colorado home for the season – for both inside and outside your Colorado home:

 1. Have Your Sprinklers Blown Out